 -- Mary, Reservations, I've Got A FewThe closer we get to the May 4th finale, the more introspective Mary appears to be.
 We have seen her struggle with her family, particularly her father.
 We have seen Mary struggle with her partner, his engagement and their friendship.
 We have seen Mary struggle with the challenge of working and having a new baby.
 We have seen all of these things on the screen, but the most telling moments with Mary Shannon have come when she isn't on screen at all.
 Her voiceovers will be the longest lasting aspect of the show.

 Friday night's episode contained perhaps the greatest voiceover the show has featured:

 "Everything's mythical when you're seven-years-old: fathers, mothers, Santa, God, the alleged protective powers of a gold medallion.
-It's not that certain things seem larger than life, it's just life seems larger, but the world keeps spinning and in a tiny thousand surrenders, or sometimes in one fell swoop, what you'd seen as truly miracle you learn is merely myth.
+It's not that certain things seem larger than life, it's just...life seems larger, but the world keeps spinning and in a thousand tiny surrenders, or sometimes one fell swoop, what you'd seen as truly mythical you learn is merely myth.
 The good news, if you can call it that, is that ultimately you find other myths to believe in, and other men as well.
-You see the myth for what it is: close up and in its bones, smaller and greater and more like you than you care to admit, and it nevertheless leaves you, always, every single time, sitting foolish on the doorstep awaiting its return."
+You see the myth for what it is: close up and in its bones.
+Smaller and greater and more like you than you care to admit, it nevertheless leaves you, always, every single time, sitting foolish on the doorstep awaiting its return."